Breastfeeding is Best!

 Make sure you take time to talk to your partner about how important breastfeeding is for you and your baby.
 He'll need to learn about what to expect with you, and before the baby has arrived, because once it's in your home, it will become the boss!!

 Sometimes new dads can feel a bit left out - it's nice to feed your baby with daddy around too.
 The best time is in the evenings when it's time for you all to relax.
 These will be remembered as some of the best moments in your lives.

 Ouch!
 Avoid Cracked Nipples

 Prevention is better than cure - I speak from experience.
 Start applying nipple cream before your baby arrives.
 That way they will be more able to cope with your baby starts to suckle.
 If you have sensitive nipples buy some nipple shields, they are life savers!

-I used nipple shields and they really work well.
+I used them and they really worked well.
 They were particularly useful when I first started feeding as they gave my unsuspecting nipples a chance to get used to it.

 A Few Things to Expect